iamraselmolla/dae-project-activities-management/README.md

 #### Field Days

 Field days can be organized and managed within the application.
-Users can add details about the field day, including the date, location, and participants.
+Users can add details about the field day, including the date, location, presented officers, and participants.
 They can also upload images and other relevant documents.

 #### Materials Distribution